Infrastructure connecting a property to a telecommunications network - in detail

-In this position statement, infrastructure refers to the cables and equipment required for telecommunications services to connect and transmit to other services.
+On this page, infrastructure refers to the cables and equipment required for telecommunications services to connect and transmit to other services.
 A carrier is a telecommunications provider that holds a carrier licence.
 The licence gives the carrier certain powers under the Telecommunications Act.

-For complaints about connection delays and disconnection of services see our position statement Connection and disconnection of services.
+For complaints about connection delays and disconnection of services see our guidance on Connection and disconnection of services - in detail.

-For complaints about faults on infrastructure or equipment see our position statement Faulty services or equipment.
+For complaints about faults on infrastructure or equipment see our guidance on Faulty services or equipment - in detail.

-For complaints about damage to infrastructure or property see our position statement Damage to infrastructure or property.
+For complaints about damage to infrastructure or property see our guidance on Damage to infrastructure or property - in detail.

 For information about a carrier exercising its statutory powers in relation to land see our guidelines on the installation and maintenance of low-impact facilities.